Breadcrumbs

 Accessibility, Action and Inclusion Panel Event - December 3, 2019

-In honour of International Day of Persons with Disabilities, The U of T Faculty of Medicine's Office of Inclusion and Diversity, in partnership with the International Centre for Disability and Rehabilitation, Holland Bloorview Kids Rehabilitation Hospital and the Canadian Institute of the BIind hosted a panel event to discuss creating accessible spaces in health services, education and sciences.
+In honour of International Day of Persons with Disabilities, the U of T Temerty Faculty of Medicine's Office of Inclusion and Diversity, in partnership with the International Centre for Disability and Rehabilitation, Holland Bloorview Kids Rehabilitation Hospital and the Canadian Institute of the BIind hosted a panel event to discuss creating accessible spaces in health services, education and sciences.

 Let's Talk About Islamophobia in Medicine: An Open Forum - April 6, 2017

-Learners, staff members, faculty members at the Faculty of Medicine, and members of the University of Toronto community gathered for an open forum to have a conversation about the issue of Islamophobia in Medicine, and how to work together to create a more inclusive, respectful, and accepting community for all.
+Learners, staff members, faculty members at the Temerty Faculty of Medicine, and members of the University of Toronto community gathered for an open forum to have a conversation about the issue of Islamophobia in medicine, and how to work together to create a more inclusive, respectful, and accepting community for all.